amongopin/PlayerTime/README.md

 ## 👥 Support & Bug Reports

-If you encounter any bugs, errors, or have suggestions for new features, please open an official ticket in our [GitHub Issues](https://github.com/amongopin/PlayerTime/issues) tracker.
+If you encounter any bugs, errors, or have suggestions for new features, please open an official ticket in our [Issues](https://github.com/amongopin/PlayerTime/issues) tracker.

 ---